sinajia/Downloader/README.md

 ## Features:

 - Pure C++.
-- Tiny.
-The release version is only 414kb.
+- Tiny, the release version is only 414kb.
-- Just modify a little.
+- Just modify a little, very easy to use.
 - Very beautiful UI framework, highly customizable.
-- Download the zip file and install it to the specified directory.
+- Download a zip file and install it to the specified directory.

 ## Compile and Build